mihai8/mihai8/README.md

 <h3>🔭 Experience</h3>

 - ⚡ <a href="https://www.hoppier.com/">Hoppier</a>: Data Entry - Jan 2021 ~ Present
-- ⚡ <a href="https://northjerky.com/products/wholesale-club">North Jerky</a>: HTML & CSS Coding on a Shopify store - Jan 2021 ~ Current
+- ⚡ <a href="https://northjerky.com/products/wholesale-club">North Jerky</a>: HTML & CSS Coding on a Shopify store - Jan 2021 ~ Present

 More about me: